 Our mentors support our guests in one or more of the following three ways:

 - One-to-one mentor: Paired with an individual guest to build a relationship and mentor on a regular one-to-one basis.
 Where a one-to-one pairings is to take place, a mentor-guest matching process will take place with the programme manager.

 - General mentor: Assigned from a pool of mentors to work with a guest to complete specific tasks, actions or goals in some/all of their support plan.

-- Taskforce mentor: our workshops and discussion groups are designed for our guests on our work-readiness programme and led/co-led by our Taskforce mentors.
+- Workshop mentor: our workshops, support and discussion groups are designed for our guests on our work-readiness programme and led/co-led by our mentors.

 As a mentor, you might support our guests through some of the following activities:

 - check-in, offer companionship, a listening ear and act as a sounding board

 - set up and apply for a universal credit claim

 - develop a CV, job search and make applications

 - interview practice e.g. role play questions and answers